Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 If you’ve been reading my work on polyamory recently, you’ll know that I have come to dislike relationships with lots of rules.
 In general, I believe that adults shouldn’t be imposing rules and restrictions on one another and that all parties in a relationship should have an equal voice in the issues and agreements that impact them.

-With that said, I see a lot of polyamorous people – particularly married, nested, or hierarchical “primary” couples – making strict rules around finances.
+With that said, I see a lot of people—particularly married, nested, or hierarchical “primary” couples—making strict rules around how their polyamory and their finances intersect.
 This might include rules like limiting how much can be spent on other partners, setting a spending limit on dating, or requiring one partner to ask the other for permission before spending money on another relationship.

-My general take on this is that you should only entangle finances with someone you trust.
+My general take on this is that, in polyamory or monogamy, you should only entangle finances with someone you trust.
 If you need a rule to compel someone not to spend hundreds of dollars on a date when they can’t afford their portion of the mortgage, then you probably shouldn’t have a joint mortgage with that person.

-So How Can I Protect Myself Financially in a Relationship?
+So How Can I Protect My Finances While Practicing Polyamory?

 This is not to say, of course, that I think polyamory should be an irresponsible financial free-for-all.
 Quite the opposite.
 When we enter into relationships with other humans, those relationships come with some obligations.
 In some circumstances, this can include an obligation to be responsible with money and meet shared expenses.
-I just don’t think that placing rules and restrictions on each other is the way to achieve this interdependence and mutual sense of responsibility.
+I just don’t think that rules and restrictions are the way to achieve this interdependence and mutual sense of responsibility.
+This approach is common, especially amongst those new to polyamory, but it doesn’t work.

 What you can and should do, instead of trying to restrict your partner(s) or place strict rules on them about how they manage their money, is make agreements about shared money and set boundaries around your own money and relationship to financial matters.